Phishing campaign impersonates Booking.com, delivers a suite of credential-stealing malware

 Description

-A phishing campaign targeting the hospitality industry impersonates Booking.com to deliver multiple credential-stealing malware.
-The campaign, tracked as Storm-1865, uses a social engineering technique called ClickFix to trick users into downloading malicious payloads.
-Targets are sent emails with links to fake Booking.com pages, which prompt users to execute commands that download malware.
-The campaign delivers various malware families including XWorm, Lumma stealer, VenomRAT, AsyncRAT, Danabot, and NetSupport RAT.
-Organizations in North America, Oceania, Asia, and Europe are targeted.
-The threat actor's evolving tactics demonstrate attempts to bypass conventional security measures.
+A phishing campaign targeting organizations in the hospitality industry has been identified, impersonating Booking.com and using the ClickFix social engineering technique to deliver multiple credential-stealing malware.
+The campaign, tracked as Storm-1865, targets individuals likely to work with Booking.com in North America, Oceania, Asia, and Europe.
+The attack uses fake emails and webpages to trick users into executing malicious commands, leading to the download of various malware families including XWorm, Lumma stealer, VenomRAT, AsyncRAT, Danabot, and NetSupport RAT.
+The campaign aims to steal financial data and credentials for fraudulent use, showing an evolution in the threat actor's tactics to bypass conventional security measures.

 Date